Sermon: David and the Gibeonites

 This shows that this portion of the story in II Samuel 21, hanging the bodies for six months or so, was an additional curse upon the land.
 Another thing that God said to do was not done.
 It shows you just how far things had sunk in the land.

-Finally, someone says to David, "Hey, did you know that Rizpah has been out on a rock for six months, sitting there day after day, protecting the corpses from birds and such, because the Gibeonites will not let her take them down and bury them?"
+Finally, someone says to David, "Hey, did you know that Rizpah has been out on a rock for six months, sitting there day after day, protecting the corpses from birds and such, because the Gibeonites won't let her take them down and bury them?"

 "She's been doing that for six months?
-Why was I not told about this?"
+Why wasn't I told about this?"
 David may have begun to think about this now, "What is going on here?
-I have not been keeping up on things.
+I haven't been keeping up on things.
 Something is wrong."

 So David went out and said, "There are some things that have needed to be done.
 Saul's bones are still in Jabesh-Gilead.
-They have not been put in Kish's sepulcher yet.
+They haven't been put in Kish's sepulcher yet.
 They are still there.
 And these men, they need to be buried.
-God is not very pleased that these bodies have been exposed for six months against His law."
+God isn't very pleased that these bodies have been exposed for six months against His law."